MingqingHuang-SHU/HRTCD/README.md

 text: the content of microblogging

-source_text: the initial content in interaction
+source_text: the source content in interaction

-source_mid: the ID of the initial microblog in interaction
+source_mid: the ID of the source microblog in interaction

 type: the type of microblogging (1--original; 2--reprint; 3--private letter; 4--reply; 5--empty reply; 6--mention; 7—comment)